-Mueller testified that if a current test shows the project has to be scrapped, he estimates the loss to taxpayers at \$104 million.
+Mueller testified that if a current test shows the project has to be scrapped, he estimates the loss to taxpayers at 104 million whether any portion of the \$170 million Virtual Case File (VCF) software program can be salvaged.

 Software project by the FBI to replace old "Automated Case Support" software system.